 April is the fourth month of the Gregorian calendar.
-Like all other months, April has lots of fun interesting facts, let's look at its origins, interesting observances, and some of significant points in history which all occurred in April.
+Like all other months, April has lots of fun, interesting facts.
+Let's look at its origins, interesting observances, and some significant points in history, which all occurred in April.

 March is known for two major holidays – one to find candy, and the other to drink lots of beer!
 Certainly you can guess which events those are, but there’s a lot of other happenings going on in March.
 That, along with a rich history of course!

 Even though it’s just another month, there’s a lot of history behind this month of romance and love!
 Read on to find out some historical events which occurred in February, as well as how to came to be the shortest month of the year.